kentcdodds/old-kentcdodds.com/content/blog/testing-implementation-details/index.md

 appropriately!?
 Yes you did!
 But the problem is that there was no test to verify that the button was wired up to `setOpenIndex` correctly.

-**This is called a false positive.** It means that we didn't get a test failure, but we should have!
+**This is called a false negative.** It means that we _didn't_ get a test failure, but we _should_ have!
 So how do we cover ourselves to make sure this doesn't happen again?
 We need to add another test to verify clicking the button updates the state correctly.
 And then I need to add a coverage threshold of 100% code coverage so we don't make this mistake again.
 Oh, and I should write a dozen or